noaa-pifsc/PIFSC-STP-Containerized-Oracle-Development-Environment/README.md

 ## Automated Deployment Process
 -   ### Prepare the folder structure
-    -   See the CODE [Prepare the folder structure](https://github.com/noaa-pifsc/PIFSC-Containerized-Oracle-Development-Environment?tab=readme-ov-file#prepare-the-folder-structure) for details
-    -   #### DSC Preparation
-        -   The [SQL](https://picgitlab.nmfs.local/centralized-data-tools/pifsc-dsc/-/tree/main/SQL?ref_type=heads) folder is copied into a new "DSC" folder within the [docker/src](./docker/src) folder
+    -   Recursively clone the [DCODE repository](#dcode-version-control-information) to a working directory
 -   ### Build and Run the Containers
     -   See the CODE [Build and Run the Containers](https://github.com/noaa-pifsc/PIFSC-Containerized-Oracle-Development-Environment?tab=readme-ov-file#build-and-run-the-containers) for details
     -   #### DSC Database Deployment